fosslinux/live-bootstrap/parts.rst

 GCC can build the latest as of the time of writing musl version.

 We also don't need any of the TCC patches that we used before.
+To accomodate Fiwix, there are patches to avoid syscalls set_thread_area and clone.

 gcc 4.0.4
 =========